NASWA-OpenUI/DUA-VLM-POC/README.md

 # DUA-VLM-POC
 DUA-VLM-PLC is a proof-of-concept testing the feasibility of Vision Language Models (VLMs) to classify and produced structured data from documents and images in support of a [Disaster Unemployment Assistance](https://www.disasterassistance.gov/get-assistance/forms-of-assistance/4466) (DUA) claim.

-This proof-of-concept relies on [MLX-VLM](https://github.com/Blaizzy/mlx-vlm) for inference and fine-tunrning of VLMs on Apple Silicon devices.
+This proof-of-concept relies on [MLX-VLM](https://github.com/Blaizzy/mlx-vlm) for inference and fine-tuning of VLMs on Apple Silicon devices.

 This proof-of-concept has been tested with a variety of model families: